christk1/Hackerrank-challenges/README.md

 # Hackerrank-challenges

 Solutions to hackerrank challenges in c++.
+(Testing: Copy and paste them in the hackerrank editor)

 **This repo provides solutions without using STL for basic algorithms (e.g. sort)**